igjese/cards/README.md

 - Prepare for the challenges of founding a new city.
 (Pick 1 Action card)

 ### Step 4: Founding Rome
 _As Romulus and Remus search for the ideal location, both claim divine signs for their preference.
-In a tragic dispute, Remus is killed, and Romulus founds the city on the Palatine Hill._
+In a tragic dispute, Remus is killed, and Romulus founds the city of Rome on the Palatine Hill._

 Choices (random 2 out of 3):
 - Bless the city and ensure its prosperity. (-1 Fortune)